 PV Roofing is a new concept in which solar panel systems are installed on top of a building.
 PV systems can either be installed as penetrating or non-penetrating systems and are divided into two main categories.
 Because the PV system is designed to last for at least twenty-five years, it is extremely important that the roofing installer and manufacturer be involved in the PV process to insure that the roof system will meet the criteria.
-Now an available option is to obtain the PV and roofing system through the same installer and maufacturer to secure a single source warranty relieving the building owner of many stresses.

 - Thin Film